-Now’s the time to make use of all that lovely stationery you ordered months ago.
+Now’s the time to make use of all that lovely wedding stationery you ordered months ago.
 These notes and signs will let your guests know where they should sit, where the restrooms are located, what will be served for dinner and everything in between, saving you from spending your big day fielding questions.
-Remember, the reception should be an easy, breezy and enjoyable time for you and your guests.
+Remember, the wedding reception should be an easy, breezy and enjoyable time for you and your guests.

 Transportation is key

 If you are switching venues from your ceremony to reception, you’ll want to make sure that all your guests know where to go and how to get there.
-Providing them with directions on your wedding website or along with your invitations should help get them figure out how to get from point A to point B without any trouble.
+Providing them with directions on your wedding website or along with your invitations should help them figure out how to get from point A to point B without any trouble.
 However, if you’re hosting a destination wedding or have a lot of out-of-towners on your guest list, you may want to invest in some shuttles (or another mode of transportation) so that no one goes MIA.

 Keep everything running smoothly